pubgrub-rs/pubgrub/guide/src/internals/incompatibilities.md

 [cnf]: https://en.wikipedia.org/wiki/Conjunctive_normal_form
 [dnf]: https://en.wikipedia.org/wiki/Disjunctive_normal_form

-In this guide, we will note incompatibitities with curly braces.
+In this guide, we will note incompatibilities with curly braces.
 An incompatibility containing one term \\(T_a\\) for package \\(a\\) and one term \\(T_b\\) for package \\(b\\) will be noted